maesenka/hibernate-spatial-demo/README.md

 The most important part of the client code is shown below.
 The `trajectorySource` object is responsible for loading the trajectory data in the map every time that the map extent changes (that is what `strategy: bbox` means).
 It uses the `loader` function to fetch the trajectory data from the REST service.
-OpenLayers provides a `GeoJSON` class that we use to deserialize the GeoJson objects.
-The GeoJson object also projects the data from WGS84 (the CRS for the data returned by the REST service) to WEB_MERCATOR (identified by `EPSG:3857`) that is needed to display the geometry on the map.
+OpenLayers provides a `GeoJSON` class that we use to deserialize the GeoJSON objects.
+The GeoJSON object also projects the data from WGS84 (the CRS for the data returned by the REST service) to WEB_MERCATOR (identified by `EPSG:3857`) that is needed to display the geometry on the map.

 ```javascript
 const format = new GeoJSON( {dataProjection: 'EPSG:4326', featureProjection: 'EPSG:3857'} );

 const trajectorySource = new VectorSource(